-Monitor from the geographies customers are coming from
+Observe from the places customers are coming from

 A SaaS or ecommerce company’s users aren’t all in one city or location.
 The web is global and so are its users.
-So, companies need to monitor from different geographic locations to make sure that those various locations aren’t experiencing varying levels of performance.
+Companies need to observe from different geographic locations to make sure that those various locations aren’t experiencing varying levels of performance.

-Most apps and sites nowadays rely on third-party vendors.
+Most applications and sites nowadays rely on third-party vendors.
 For example, a media site might use a third-party app to manage its display ads.
-The media company cannot control the code of the display ad app, but they can monitor the performance of the app to ensure it’s not the cause of performance failure.
-And, if it is the cause of failure, they can alert the right people from the display ad app company.
+The media company cannot control the code of the display ad app, but they can observe the performance of the app to ensure it’s not the cause of performance failure.
+If it is the cause of failure, they can alert the right people from the display ad app company.

-Companies need performance monitoring software to help identify and resolve performance issues.
+Companies need performance observation software to help identify and resolve performance issues.

 MTTR, or mean time to resolve, is how long it takes to resolve an issue once it’s identified.
-If I.T. professionals monitor all the parts of their website or app, then they can also solve problems faster since they can get to the root cause quicker.
+If IT professionals observe all the parts of their website or app, they can also solve problems faster since they can get to the root cause quicker.

 What affects website availability?

-Web attacks are a bigger threat than ever.
-Hackers can take down servers, manipulate DNS functions, and so much more.
-Learn more about web security and monitoring here.
+- Attacks - Web attacks are a bigger threat than ever.
+Hackers can take down servers, manipulate DNS functions, and more.
+Learn more about web security and observability here.

 Website availability depends on many moving parts.
-What a website or app’s visitor sees is merely a small portion of the entire working mechanism.
+What a website or applications visitor sees is merely a small portion of the entire working mechanism.

-Each piece or component must be monitored to sustain and improve website availability.
-A company’s profit, it’s customer experience, and a company’s own legal agreements are all on the line without a reliable, available website or app.
+Each piece or component must be observed to sustain and improve website availability.
+A company’s profit, it’s customer experience, and its own legal agreements are all on the line without a reliable, available website or application.